HaxeFoundation/code-cookbook/CONTRIBUTING.md

 ### Formatting

- * First line of a snippet is the title used in the menu.
-Keep this title short.
- * Use 2 spaces instead of tabs.
- * Braces on the same line.
+ * braces on same line
+ * two-space indentation
+ * no type-hints for local variables and function return unless it's instructive
+ * type-hints for fields
+ * type-hints for function arguments unless it's very obvious
+ * judicious use of extra line-breaks to avoid ugly automatic breaks (check the output)

 This would be a typical template to use.
 Use <code>```haxe</code> for syntax highlighting.
+The first line of a snippet is the title used in the menu.
+Keep this title short.

 ```markdown
    # Title of the page